JStameus/sandbox/readme.txt

 from template_article_veggies.html into your new file, and use it as a baseline.
 You can of course create your own tags and add things, if you want!

+[Viewing The Wiki]
+As we haven't learned how to upload our websites yet, the Wiki can only be viewed locally.
+So, if you want to get the latest updates and articles, remember to keep your local copy of the Wiki up to date by pulling from the master branch of the original repository whenever you can.
+If you haven't already, install the Live Server extension for Visual Studio Code, so you can view the local copy of the Wiki as if it were a real website!
+It's neat!

 --------------------------------------------------------